Onurzkan/insider-case/README.md

 ---

-As a different recent project I published a data science project of ours as an article on medium with a friend : [Twitter Sentiment Analysis for Will Smith](https://medium.com/@onurozkan_/twitter-sentiment-analysis-for-will-smith-498938378cc7)
+As a different recent project, i published a data science project of ours as an article on medium with a friend : [Twitter Sentiment Analysis for Will Smith](https://medium.com/@onurozkan_/twitter-sentiment-analysis-for-will-smith-498938378cc7)